 VR headsets as a useful productivity tool

-The pressing issue of milk production led to experts from the IT world, as well as industry leaders in milk production to work together to find a solution.
+As many sources (Interesting Engineering included) reported, the pressing issue of declining milk production led experts from the IT world, as well as industry leaders in milk production to work together to find a high-tech solution.

-After wearing their headsets, experts recorded that the cows displayed a decrease in anxiety and an increase in the general mood of the herd.
-Further studies need to be conducted to determine whether or not more milk has been produced through the effects of wearing the VR goggles.
+After wearing their headsets, experts reported that the cows displayed a decrease in anxiety and an increase in the general mood of the herd.
+Today, the farm ranks within the top three largest milk producers in the Russian Federation.

-If all goes to plan, we may end up seeing flocks of sheep, herds of cows, and sounders of swine moving about with VR goggles in the near future.
+Still, it seems we're a long way off from seeing flocks of sheep, herds of cows, and sounders of swine moving about with VR goggles.

 Editor's Note: An original version of this article reported the VR goggles announcement as fact.
 It has since been updated to include skepticism about the claims.